-The Directors have considered the potential impact of the coronavirus, and the various measures taken to contain it, on the operations of the Company.
-No immediate concerns in relation to the Company's long term future have been identified but this area continues to be monitored.
-The Directors are satisfied that the steps they have taken in the short term are appropriate and effective.
+Whilst the impact of coronavirus has dissipated to some degree, the legacy of its effect continues to be felt throughout most sectors of the economy.
+Other matters such as supply chain issues and rising prices, particularly fuel and energy, are impacting across all businesses.
+Going concern is therefore an important area that the directors are keeping under close scrutiny.
+No immediate concerns in relation to the company's long term future have been identified, but this area continues to be monitored.
+The directors are satisfied that the steps they have taken in the short term are appropriate and effective.